Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/configuring-universalrp-for-use.md

 - create the Universal Render Pipeline Asset
 - add the Asset to the Graphics settings for your Project
+- ensure that no other Scriptable Render Pipeline Asset is assigned in any of the quality levels

 To read more about each step, see below.